yahya-tamur/booksignatures/README.md

 While printing, you should print two sided, flipping on the short edge.

+Note that the last signature will not be any smaller, so you might end up with a lot of blank pages at the end.

 The command-line options can be viewed using the `--help` flag.
 If running using cargo run, make sure to put all options after a `--`: